Wandering Stars (Aleichem novel)

 Wandering Stars (Yiddish: Blonzhende Stern or Blundzhende Shtern) is a novel by Sholem Aleichem, serialized in Warsaw newspapers from 1909 to 1911.
-In it, Leibel, the son of a wealthy shtetl family, falls in love with cantor's daughter Reizel, and both fall for a traveling Yiddish theatre group.
-Separating and becoming successful performers in the West, under the names of Leo Rafalesco and Rosa Spivak, they eventually find each other again in America.
+In it, Leibel, the son of a wealthy family from a small shtetl, falls in love with cantor's daughter Reizel, and both fall for a traveling Yiddish theatre group.
+Their ways part; both become successful performers in the West, under the names of Leo Rafalesco and Rosa Spivak.
+They eventually find each other again in America, but part again.